 Read an excerpt from The Beggar King.

-The Beggar King is suitable for both young adult and adult readers.
+The Beggar King is young adult fiction suitable for both teen and adult readers.
 If you are interested in learning more about the novel, please CONTACT ME.